 No entrepreneur worth her salt needs a consultant to tell her to build a competitive moat or to earn a high return on equity.
-She would, however, be interested to hear of a cost-effective customer acquisition channel or of an untapped pool of talented employees or of a new supplier that could reduce her cost of goods sold.
+She would, however, be interested to hear about a cost-effective customer acquisition channel, or an untapped pool of talented employees, or a new supplier that could reduce her cost of goods sold.
 Her business’s GAAP accounting outputs are tied to the relationships that she builds and maintains.

-Just like Donaldson Brown broke down return on equity into its constituent parts, we should categorize each line item in GAAP accounting by the type of business relationship involved.
+Just like Donaldson Brown broke down ROE into its constituent parts, we should categorize each line item in GAAP accounting by the type of business relationship involved.

 Fig 2.
 Categorizing GAAP by Relationships

-This framework would help you identify which relationships are overperforming or underperforming.
-You could follow how each line item is connected across the financial statements and then dig into anything you find particularly interesting.
-Excel-related questions on each quarterly analyst call would be all but eliminated (perhaps I’m dreaming here).
+This framework helps to distinguish which relationships are working well and which aren’t.
+You can follow each line item across the financial statements and dig into which relationship drives each shift.
+Excel-related questions on each quarterly analyst call could be all but eliminated (perhaps I’m dreaming here).

 But companies today don’t report their statements from the journal entries on up, and their business relationships are underappreciated in our current methods of analysis.